 3. The NEF sends the Nscf_Sensing Service Request message to the selected SCF.
 The request message contains the sensing service requirement parameters provided by the AF.

-4. The SCF performs the authorization of sensing service request, the selection of SPF, and the selection of Sensing Entities (i.e. gNB/gNBs).
+4. The SCF performs the authorization of sensing service request, the selection of SPF and the selection of Sensing Entities (i.e. gNB/gNBs).

 Editor's note: How the SCF discovers and selects SPF is FFS.